 To encourage participation, ENOG Meetings are held in different locations.
 The ENOG Programme Committee welcomes proposals from all potential host countries.
 If you are interested in hosting an ENOG Meeting, please contact enog [at] ripe [dot] net.

-The RIPE NCC has been organising regional meetings in Russia in cooperation with local hosts since 2004.
 The idea of establishing an ENOG Meeting was introduced in 2010.
-ENOG Meetings were initially supported by the Coordination Center for TLD RU/РФ (ccTLD RU), the Technical Center of Internet (TCI), MSK-IX and the RIPE NCC.
+The first ENOG Meeting was supported by the Coordination Center for TLD RU/РФ (ccTLD RU), the Technical Center of Internet (TCI), MSK-IX and the RIPE NCC.

-Today, ENOG Meetings are supported by a range of organisations that host and provide practical support to individual meetings.
+Today, ENOG Meetings are supported by a range of organisations across the region that host and provide practical support to individual meetings.